rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README.rst

 We keep a reference to the first element of the list in some variable.
 The first element of the list consists of two parts: the value (12 in this case) and a reference to the *next* element in the list.
-This continues to the right until the last element which contains a 'null' reference which is just a special value that cannot be a pointer or reference to another element.
+This continues to the right until the last element which contains a 'null' *next* reference which is just a special value that cannot be a pointer or reference to another element.
 In python we use the *None* value.
 When drawing this special reference on a whiteboard or in a picture we often just draw a large 'X' as shown above.

 SSL Operations
 ==============